All Products

 Important

-Before pulling this image, the cluster must have Internet access.
-If you selected Configure SNAT for VPC when creating the cluster (this option is enabled by default), no additional configuration is required.
-Otherwise, see Enable an existing ACK cluster to access the Internet.
+Before you can pull this image, the cluster must have public network access.
+If you selected Configure SNAT for VPC when you created the cluster, which is enabled by default, no extra configuration is required.
+Otherwise, for more information, see Enable an ACK cluster to access the internet.

-5. In the Advanced step, configure access, scaling, scheduling, labels, and annotations as required, then click Create.
+5. On the Advanced Configuration page, configure scaling, scheduling, and labels and annotations as needed, and then click Create.

-In the Creation Task Submitted panel, click to view details and verify that the container status is Running.
+In the Application Creation Task Submitted panel, click View Application Details and verify that the container status is Running.

-3. Verify that the environment variables are injected.
+3. Verify that the environment variables have been injected.

-Select the container you want to log on to, for example, nginx-env-demo-7xxxxxx****.
-In the Actions column, click Terminal and log on to the nginx container.
+Select the container that you want to log on to, such as nginx-env-demo-7xxxxxx****.
+In the Actions column, click Terminal and select nginx to log on to it.

 env | grep CONFIG_

-The output is the same as the content of the ConfigMap.
+The output is the same as the content of the configuration item.
 This indicates that the application can access the ConfigMap data through environment variables.

 apiVersion: apps/v1